IgnatovDan/stylelint-bem-newbie/README.md

 Checks that 'fonts' CSS file is located in the 'vendor' or 'fonts' or 'font' folders
 1. import-normalize
 Checks that 'normalize' CSS file is located in the 'vendor' folder
+1. duplicated-property-value-in-media
+Checks that property values in @media sections don't duplicates previously declared values for the same properties

 ## Used technologies:
 - ESLint